Karudhoru/MetaQuest--A-Metagenomics-Analyzer/README.md

 - **Feature Requests**: Use GitHub discussions for new feature proposals
 - **Community Support**: Join our discussion forum for user questions
 - **Email Support**: metaquest-support@example.org

+### Troubleshooting
+- Use `--debug` flag for detailed diagnostic output
+- Check `metaquest.log` in output directory for error details
+- Run `metaquest check` to verify system dependencies
+- See [usage.md](usage.md) for common issues and solutions

 ### Development Team
 **MetaQuest Development Team**